 Ongoing

-Building a Platform Used by 70% of Medical Students
+Scaling a Student Platform Used by 70% of Medical Students

 Overview

-Designed and built a centralized platform for medical students to access study materials, past exams, and academic resources.
-The system supports the full medical curriculum (43 subjects) and provides structured navigation from academic year down to specific materials.
-Originally developed to support the Megaloblastos student campaign and later evolved into the primary academic resource hub used by the majority of students.
+Designed and built a full-stack academic platform used by the majority of medical students to access study materials, past exams, and academic resources.
+The system organizes the entire medical curriculum (43 subjects) into a structured navigation model and provides tools for administrators to manage materials efficiently.
+Originally launched during a student election campaign, the platform evolved into the primary resource hub for the student community.

 Problem

-Before the platform existed, study materials were scattered across Facebook posts, WhatsApp groups, Telegram chats, and external links.
-Students struggled to find specific resources and often ended up paying for materials that were already freely available.
-The university itself did not provide any centralized repository, leaving students to manually search through fragmented channels.
+Before the platform existed, study materials were fragmented across Facebook posts, WhatsApp groups, Telegram chats, and private drives.
+Students struggled to locate specific documents and often paid for materials that were already freely available.
+The university did not provide any centralized repository, creating constant friction when searching for academic resources.

 Constraints

-• Initial version had to be delivered in less than 2 weeks during an active student election campaign.
+• Initial version had to be built in under 2 weeks during an active student election campaign.

 Approach